ReboreExplore/JAVA-notes/README.md

 1. Introduction - A simple java program.
 Variables & Data Types, Basic Operators, Input and Scanners, Conditions and Booleans use cases are discussed.

 2. Conditions - If/Else/Else If, Nested Statements, Arrays, For Loops, While Loops, Do-while Loops.

+3. List and Maps - Sets, Lists, Maps and HashMaps use cases are shown.

+4. Introduction to Object Oriented Programming.

+5. Classes and Inheritance